nefarius/ViGEm.github.io/docs/projects/BthPS3/Frequently-Asked-Questions.md

 [![glvDeYjpQi.png](/images/glvDeYjpQi.png)](/images/glvDeYjpQi.png){: .glightbox }

 Your Bluetooth isn't working 🙂 If you're on a Laptop, make sure you haven't disabled wireless either via a physical switch or a key combination (depends on the device model).
 On Desktop, make sure you actually have a Bluetooth dongle plugged in 😉 If you had other solutions like ScpToolkit or AirBender installed, make sure they have been removed completely and you run stock drivers.
-If you don't see the little Bluetooth try icon in your taskbar, chances are your Bluetooth isn't working or turned on.
+If you don't see the little Bluetooth tray icon in your taskbar, chances are your Bluetooth isn't working or turned on.
 Fix it and setup will be happy 😘

 ## What Bluetooth hosts are supported?